Richard Pischel

 Richard Pischel (18 January 1849 – 26 December 1908) was a German Indologist born in Breslau.
+He wrote a textbook on Prakrit grammar in 1900 and became a professor of comparative linguistics and Indology at Halle (1885-1902) and then at Berlin.

+Life and work

+Pischel was born in Breslau to surgical instrument manufacturer Ernst Gottfried and Emilie Haertel (d.
+1857).
+He went to the local gymnasium until 1867.
 In 1870 he received his doctorate from the University of Breslau under the guidance of Adolf Friedrich Stenzler (1807-1887).
 His graduate thesis was De Kalidasae Cakuntali recensionibus ("On the Recensions of Kālidāsa's Shakuntala").
+He was conscripted into the Franco-German war 1870-71 after which he became a Bopp scholar and went to London and Oxford.
 In 1875, he received an appointment to the University of Kiel, where he was a professor of Sanskrit and comparative linguistics.

 From 1885 to 1902, he was a professor of Indology and comparative linguistics at the University of Halle.
 At Halle, he collaborated with Karl Friedrich Geldner (1852-1929) on important Vedic studies (Vedische Studien; three volumes).
 In 1900 he was appointed rector of the University, and from 1886 to 1902, served as director and librarian of the Deutschen Morgenländischen Gesellschaft (German Oriental Society).

-In 1902 he was appointed professor of Indology at the University of Berlin.
-He died on 26 December 1908 in Madras shortly after setting foot in India, where he was scheduled to give a series of lectures.
+In 1902 he was appointed professor of Indology, succeeding Albrecht Weber, at the University of Berlin.
+He fell sick on a ship journey to India and died on 26 December 1908 in Madras shortly after setting foot in India, where he was scheduled to give a series of lectures.
 One of Pischel's better written efforts was the masterful Grammatik der Prakrit-Sprachen (Grammar of the Prakrit languages, 1900).
 Two years prior to his death, he published a book on the life and teachings of Buddha, titled Leben und Lehre des Buddha.
+The University of Calcutta acquired some of his books and named a Pischel Hall after him.

 Well-known students of Pischel were Friedrich Schrader (not to be mixed up with Friedrich Otto Schrader (1876-1961)), who became known as a writer, newspaper editor and art historian in Constantinople, Baron Alexander von Staël-Holstein, who became a famous scholar of Central Asian languages and Sinology, and Karl Eugen Neumann, himself a Buddhist since the 1880s, and with his translations of texts by Buddha one of the founders of occidental "Neo-Buddhism", with a huge impact on contemporary writers and intellectuals such as Hermann Hesse and Thomas Mann.